shellyannrose/shellyannProse/docs/index.md

-# Senior Technical Writer
+#

 ![Humming bird](HummingBird.jpg)

+## About me
 What I have always liked about my job is that I get to learn new things each day.
 It keeps my mind active and challenged and makes life interesting.
 Then I get to share what I learn so others can have that same positive experience.
 To me, good writing is really about two minds having a chat.
 My job is to actively listen to what my audience needs.
 Then provide clear, simple, readable prose in response.
 Doing that with complex issues always gives me such a rush!

-In search of a new challenge, I took the [API writing class](https://www.pce.uw.edu/specializations/api-documentation) at the University of Washington.
+In search of a new challenge, I took the [API writing class](https://www.pce.uw.edu/specializations/api-documentation) at the University of Washington in Spring 2024.
 To learn more about that adventure, read on.

 ## API documentation